Titus Chapter 3

 7. so that having been made righteous by that grace, we might become heirs according to the hope of the life of ages.2“life of ages” is literal, and captures the duration as well as the quality of the life, which the traditional interpretation of “eternal life” doesn’t.
 The word translated “ages” (αἰώνιον) is the adjective form of the Greek word “αἰών” (aion), which is used – for example – in Matthew 24:3 “what are the signs of your coming and the end of the age?”

 8. The saying is trustworthy.
-And concerning these things, I strongly desire you to emphatically affirm them so the men who have believed in God might be careful to devote themselves to good works.
+And concerning these things, I’m resolved that you are to emphatically affirm them so the men who have believed in God might be careful to devote themselves to good works.
 These things are noble and profitable for men.

 9. But shun foolish controversies, and genealogies, and strife, and quarrels about the law; for they are unprofitable and useless.